c-hive/ws-anywhere/README.md

 ## Deployment

-Use this script te (re)set the app in an idempotent way on Heroku.
+Use this script to (re)set the app in an idempotent way on Heroku.

 ```bash
 export HEROKU_APP=ws-anywhere